-- There were no new FTE added for transition coordinators during this reporting period. - Establish funding for the State assistive technology agency to provide information and training to community providers and caregivers to foster independence so individuals can live more safely and securely in their home.
-The increased utilization of assistive devices will support increased utilization of home and community-based services. - The ND Department of Health and Human Services, Aging Services has contracted with ND Assistive to provide training and resources to build the knowledge and capacity of providers and caregivers about assistive technology devices and services, so they can recognize the benefits of the technology and take advantage of the available resources to make informed decisions about the people they serve.
-This project will be active through 12/31/2023.
-HCBS Case Managers have been made aware of this initiative so they can make referrals to assist TPMs. - Through a train-the-trainer model, ND Assistive has selected 12 towns to reach in the first year including Watford City, Dickinson, Hettinger,

-Washburn, Carrington, Mohall, Bottineau, Langdon, Glen Ullin, Lisbon, Devils Lake, and Jamestown.
-In five of those towns, they have already established relationships with people who are willing to serve as AT ambassadors.
+- Establish funding for the State assistive technology agency to provide information and training to community providers and caregivers to foster independence so individuals can live more safely and securely in their home.
+The increased utilization of assistive devices will support increased utilization of home and community-based services.
+(Project funded through June 2025) - The ND Department of Health and Human Services, Aging Services has contracted with ND Assistive to provide training and resources to build the knowledge and capacity of providers and caregivers about assistive technology devices and services, so they can recognize the benefits of the technology and take advantage of the available resources to make informed decisions about the people they serve. - Through a train-the-trainer model, ND Assistive selected 12 towns to reach in the first year including Watford City, Dickinson, Hettinger, Washburn, Carrington, Mohall, Bottineau, Langdon, Glen Ullin, Lisbon, Devils Lake, and Jamestown.
+In five (5) of those towns, they have already established relationships with people who are willing to serve as AT ambassadors.
 They have built a training and communication platform through an app to share training information and connect assistive technology ambassadors.
-ND Assistive will continue to recruit more assistive technology ambassadors in the 12 towns selected with the goal of increasing awareness and use of the technology to optimize the ability of individuals to remain in their own home.